 The scheme opened for claims for a first grant on 13 May 2020 and closed on 13 July 2020.
-The Government announced in May that self-employed individuals would be able to claim a second grant through the scheme from 17 August 2020.
-Individuals who did not make a claim for the initial grant are still entitled to claim for the second grant provided they meet the eligibility criteria.
+A second grant was available for claims between 17 August 2020 and 19 October 2020.
+Individuals who did not make a claim for the initial grant were still entitled to claim for the second grant provided they met the eligibility criteria.

 What is the Self-Employment Income Support Scheme?